-we provide other local senior resources, health tips,
+we provide a Senior Newsletter with other local senior resources, health tips,

-We neatly tuck it into each emergency meal box and email it to our
+We neatly tuck it into each Senior Emergency Meal Box and email it to our

 We also provide senior advocacy and a direct caring connection

 to the seniors we serve who have an average monthly income of $765.